 Vision: To transform pharmacy education, practice, and research worldwide

-Structure: PharmAlliance consists of four working domains: Research, Education, Practice, and Student, each with a designated leader from each of the three schools.
+Structure: PharmAlliance consists of four working domains: Research, Education, Practice, and Student, each with leaders from each of the three schools.
 Domains report to the leadership group (domain leads + deans or directors), under the direction of the school deans or directors.
-Additionally, there is one postdoctoral fellowship funded at this time (July 2019 – July 2021) to facilitate project and partnership development.
+Additionally, there is one jointly-funded program coordinator to facilitate advancement and execution of strategic priorities.

 Logistics and meetings: PharmAlliance partners meet routinely, both virtually and in person.
 Such in-person meetings are often planned to coincide with widely attended international conferences to facilitate participation.
-Additionally, PharmAlliance hosts two independent, annual events: Graduate Student Research e-Symposium and PharmAlliance Week.
+Additionally, PharmAlliance hosts an annual PharmAlliance Week, which includes the PharmAlliance Research Sympsoium and the PharmAlliance Graduate Research E-Symposium.
 The PharmAlliance leadership group has monthly calls for updates and idea discussion.

 Scholarship: PharmAlliance collaborators contribute to the international scientific community through publication, joint product production, and presentation.
 Aside peer-reviewed journal articles, commentaries, and conference presentations, PharmAlliance collaborators have developed online learning modules, a student leadership course, curriculum guides, and text book chapters.